 Well, this year I am the one who gets to enjoy October!
 At least, I hope I do.
 As a faithful Catholic, I don’t believe in curses, goat or otherwise.
 But I know the history and I am a tad bit nervous.
 Nonetheless, I have enjoyed gloating all season!
 I have posted, shared video highlights, and plenty of hashtags on Facebook.
 The rivalry has been fun, not just with Bruce but with friends and family everywhere.

 I will say this.
 Bruce and I have been through a lot over the years.
 We buried our son the day before our first anniversary.
 Working in manufacturing, he has been laid off numerous times, so our budget would get extra tight.
 We experienced the ups and downs, joys and sorrows of foster parenting.
 Both of us have had health issues and hospitalizations.
 In other words, life has often been difficult in ways that have torn other couples apart.
-I give credit to God and His sacramental grace.
+I give credit to God and His sacramental grace for holding us together.
 And perhaps His sense of humor.
 Considering everything Bruce and I have gone through, perhaps God knew we needed something silly like a sports rivalry to bring us joy.
 It certainly has worked!